-House of Annetta in collaboration with the NEW SCHOOL FOR THE ANTHROPOCENE
+House of Annetta in collaboration with the New School of the Anthropocene

-A course for understanding how we make our environments and how they make us in turn.
+A course for understanding the systems through which we make our environments and how they make us in turn.
+Taught by people taking action to change them.

 Introduction